Organisation-A/Campus-Transportation-Docs/docs/about.md

 - If you've forgotten your password, click on the **Forgot Password** link.
 You'll receive an email to reset your password.

 #### Signup Page
-- New users can create an account by providing their email, name, and password.

-### Navigating the App

-Once you’re logged in, the side menu will give you access to various pages:
+- New users can create an account by prThe app looks amazing!
+I found it easy to use, and the interactive map is a standout feature for me.
+It's awesome to see all the rental stations and events in one place.
+Plus, the design looks modern and smooth!
 - **Homepage**: Your main dashboard.
 - **Bus Schedule**: View and download bus schedules.
 - **Rental Service**: Browse and book available vehicles from rental stations.